jensmarquardt/threeme/README.rst

 Threeme is designed in such a way that it works without additional extensions.
 If you do not want to use the following extensions, some empty contents will remain in the page tree.
 This mainly refers to the extension Mask.

 Since Threeme is a TYPO3 distribution, it brings a preconfigured page tree, image and text files as well as some content of the extensions News, Mask and Powermail.
-Also for RealURL there is a minimal configuration, which can be used.
+For RealURL there is also a basic configuration.

 The distribution works with SASS instead of pure CSS, so the SCSS can be compiled directly on the server using the extension WS_SCSS.
 If you prefer to keep the full control, a config.rb can be used for compiling via SASS or Compass.